portfolio

 Audiovisual Projection (Excerpt)

-Max/MSP, Quadraphonic Sound Installation (64 minutes, looped)
+Max/MSP, 4-channel sound installation (64 minutes, looped)

 Sculpture and sound by Adam Ben David